Skip to main content

 • “But the game has a new game plus feature which helps give the game some replay value.”

-• “I must say that there is no missing scene yet or there is not one planned, which bogs down the replay value quite a bit, an important aspect for times when money is tight.”
+• “There is no missing scene yet, or one planned, which bogs down the replay value quite a bit, an important factor when money is tight.”

 • atmosphere